ALTIBASE/Documents/Manuals/Altibase_7.1/eng/Migration Center User's Manual.md

 Grant the Altibase user access to the tablespace.

-#### When migrating Altibase version 4.5.1.0 or lower, it fails to retrieve information of a column whose data type is BLOB, byte, or nibble.
+#### When migrating Altibase version 4.5.1.0 or earlier, it fails to retrieve information of a column whose data type is BLOB, byte, or nibble.

 ##### Cause